Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 decimal degrees, for example, we can pluck out the first (0th) item in

-the column and use the coordinates
+the column and use the coordinates subpackage to parse the string:

 import astropy.coordinates as coord